robinwesterback/deploy-react-app/README.md

 ### Existing Features

-#### Full screen Overlay Navigation from w3schools on mobile and iPad
+#### Hamburger drop down menu
+A function that uses Reacts useState to change the state of the element onClick.
-I used the information from [w3schools](https://www.w3schools.com/howto/howto_js_fullscreen_overlay.asp "How To JS Fullscreen Overlay") to create a full screen overlay navigation with a blur.
+Find more about Reacts useState here [w3schools](https://www.w3schools.com/howto/howto_js_fullscreen_overlay.asp "How To JS Fullscreen Overlay").
-I use the background-filter: blur element which doesn’t get validated by the jigsaw CSS validator.
-I have made the background opacity 0.9 to make the background less visible on devices that don’t support the blur-filter.
-The color of the logo also changes when you open/close the overlay navigation.

-#### Styling span while hovering over the header menu on desktop
-I’ve added a styling span while hovering over the header menu on desktop so the border bottom wouldn’t have full width.

-#### Contact form with background image from w3schools
+The design is made to follow Megapixels brand and graphic guidelines.

+#### ROI Calculator
+An ROI calculator that is used for businesses and campaigns in this project.
+The calculator contains several variables, runs functions, passes and stores information.
+You can add a new business or campaign, enter the KPIs that you want and get the results in an instant.

+##### Get business/campaign
+Gets the name of all the items in every business/campaign.

+##### Clear
+Empties the values of the form, result and business/campaign.

+##### Calculate result
+Calculates the result of the inserted KPIs and updates the result.

+##### Add business/campaign
+Adds a business/campaign that have pre-defined KPIs that can be filled in with desired KPIs.

+##### On form changed
+When the form is changed the results are updated automatically.

+#### Send email
+I use emailjs to let the user send emails to the site owner.
-I used the information from [w3schools](https://www.w3schools.com/howto/howto_css_form_on_image.asp "How To CSS Form on Image") to create a form with a background image.
+I used the information from [w3schools](https://www.w3schools.com/howto/howto_css_form_on_image.asp "How To CSS Form on Image") to make it work.
-I still have to implement form validation.
+The user get notified wether it was a success or of it failed.

 #### Links
-I provide several links on the website for navigation and resources (social links and resume) in the header and footer.
+I provide several links on the website for navigation in the header and footer.

 ### Features Left to Implement